On Fugazi, pivoting, and anchors

 There’s this video I can’t stop watching of Fugazi performing their song ‘Turnover’ in front of the White House in 1991.
 The first time I saw it I had a cascade of thoughts in a matter of seconds: this doesn’t happen anymore → no wait, of course it does, I just haven’t been going to shows → I’ve been at that show before.

 There is something to be said for the things that continue to speak to you throughout your life.
+I am continually baffled by the way time can pass and the world around us can change so dramatically, yet some things stand the test of time so well, they feel timeless to their core.
 Getting older is just about being able to recognise patterns in yourself and eventually deciding to break them or refine them.
-There have been countless times over the years where I wanted to quit being an artist.
-I’ve let myself get invested in other jobs/hobbies with clearer paths to ‘success’ or ‘stability’, partially due to my genuine interest in them, partially in hope that they would captivate me enough to sweep me away from the fine line of dumb delusion and creative integrity that comes with being an artist.
+There have been countless times over the years when I wanted to quit being an artist.
+I’ve let myself get invested in other jobs and hobbies with clearer paths to ‘success’ or ‘stability’, partially due to my genuine interest in them, partially in hope that they would captivate me enough to sweep me away from the fine line of dumb delusion and creative integrity that comes with being an artist.
+But whenever I come across something like this Fugazi video––or like the time I started listening to No Dogs In Space or reading They Can’t Kill Us Until They Kill Us––I always feel a return to self.
+When I say self, I mean an anchored sort of self.
+An unmoving sense of self.
+A sense of self that has always been there, will always be there, whenever I choose to return to it.

-Last night I made dinner and listened to Pile albums.
+That said, I do think it’s important to stray from what you know and experience and educate yourself on things outside of what you are typically drawn to.
+There is beauty in finding out where they all intersect.
+Last night I made dinner and listened to Pile records.
 The night before that I watched Gilmore Girls.
 I have a visual arts background but these days I write.
-On the flip side, your interests don’t have to intersect, they can just exist.
+Your interests don’t have to intersect, they can just exist.
 Not everything needs to be justified or moral or meaningful in the greater context of your life because many truths can exist at once.
 Something can be true in a moment and that’s it.
-We humans are multidimensional.
+We are multidimensional.
 Life is a series of tangents.
 I saw this tweet once––

 ––and that’s when I knew I was going to be fine.

-My advisor in grad school, Peter Power, told me this once but in a slightly different way.
-We spent the majority of a meeting discussing my photographs at length, mostly in relation to aesthetics and not having to make art that is political.
-He told me things like, try not to make your work look like art because it should look like art.
+When my life starts pivoting in a new direction, it feels like everything I once knew to be true stops speaking to me all at once and I feel lost.
+But if I’m using the anchor metaphor correctly, when the rope attaching us to that anchor has the most slack, is actually when we are the closest to it.
+My grad school advisor, Peter Power, told me this in a subtle manner once.
+We spent the majority of a meeting discussing my photographs at length, mostly in relation to aesthetics and style.
+He said things like, try not to make your work look like art because it should look like art.
 When the meeting was over, he glanced at some lists and poems I taped to the wall of my studio and said, ‘the real you is closer to you than you think,’ and walked out.
-If I wasn’t looking at him, I wouldn’t have seen what he was looking at.
-And only now does this make sense to me, 2 years later.
+Only now does this make sense to me, two years later.
+The things that are closest to us are the hardest to see.
+But when you do finally see them, you realise they’ve always been there, standing the test of time.

 September 2023